Is Labadee, Haiti on your Royal Caribbean cruise itinerary? You're in for a treat. 🙂

 Related: Tips for Your First Cruise

 There are lots of things to do on Labadee.
 Whether you want a relaxed beach day or an exciting day filled with adventure, Royal Caribbean has you covered.

-One of the most exciting activities is Dragon’s Breath Zip Line.
-It’s the longest over water zip line in the world.
-Mandy, one of my contributors, tried this on her cruise to Labadee and she loved it!
-Click the button below to read her review of Dragon’s Breath Zip Line.
+One of the most exciting activities is Dragon's Breath Flight Line.
+It's the longest overwater zip line in the world.
+Click HERE to get more info and tips for Dragon's Breath Flight Line.

 I visited both the indoor and outdoor markets with my teen daughter.
 The indoor vendors were less assertive, but also less willing to negotiate.

-We found the outdoor vendors to be so aggressive that after walking one way through Artisan’s Village we made sure to take the shuttle back so they could not call out to us.
-I didn’t feel unsafe – it’s just not how I like to shop.
+We found the outdoor vendors to be so aggressive that after walking one way through Artisan's Village we took the shuttle back so they could not call out to us.
+I didn't feel unsafe – it's just not how I like to shop.

-The main road to Columbus Cove takes you right through Artisan’s Village.
-You can skip it via the footpath from Nellie’s Beach, or take the shuttle.
-Keep in mind that few cruise lines visit Haiti.
-If you’d like to meet some locals and shop for crafts to take home, this is your chance.
+The main road to Columbus Cove takes you right through Artisan's Village.
+You can skip it via the footpath from Nellie's Beach, or take the shuttle.
+But if you'd like to meet some locals and shop for crafts to take home, this is your chance.

-A complimentary barbeque lunch buffet will be served on Labadee.
-It included hot dogs, hamburgers, BBQ ribs, side dishes, fresh fruit, cookies, water and punch.
+A complimentary barbeque lunch buffet is served on Labadee.
+It included hot dogs, hamburgers, BBQ ribs, side dishes, fresh fruit, cookies, water, and punch.
 We arrived right as it opened and briefly enjoyed short lines and open tables.

 What to pack